Route & dates

 For traveler tips, other places to visit, ratings, and tourist information, you can read our Modena vacation planner.

 Modena is just a short distance from Bologna.
 In September in Modena, expect temperatures between 77°F during the day and 58°F at night.
 Wrap up your sightseeing on the 29th (Thu) to allow time to take a train to Parma.

 Things to do in Modena

-Get expert advice on where to stay in Modena.Book a hotel »
+Get expert advice on where to stay in Modena.Find places to stay »

 Capital of Italian Food Valley

 Parma is famous for its prosciutto, cheese, and architecture.Castello di Torrechiara and Rocca Sanvitale will appeal to history buffs.
 Museum-lovers will get to explore Museo di Palazzo Ducale and Museo del Violino.
 Get out of town with these interesting Parma side-trips: Carrara (La Marmifera & Asciutti Carlo), Stoppani & Peer - Drogheria Storica La Spezia (in La Spezia), Centro Storico del Paese di Tellaro (in Tellaro), Borgo Castell'Arquato (in Castell'Arquato), Castello di Rivalta (in Gazzola), Gropparello Castle - Fairy Tales Park (in Gropparello), Cattedrale di Cremona e Torrazzo (in Cremona) and Basilica di Sant'Andrea di Mantova (in Mantua).
 Next up on the itinerary: stop by Cioccolato Banchini and take in the spiritual surroundings of Cattedrale di Parma.

 To see photos, reviews, where to stay, and tourist information, refer to the Parma travel itinerary creator.